Rose Tattoo: Second reformation: Pain to Blood Brothers (1998–2010)

-Final statement to Outlaws (2011–current)
+Final statement to Outlaws (2011–present)

 Rose Tattoo celebrated their 35th anniversary in 2011.
 They were demo-ing songs for a proposed new album and Anderson had told Milligan that it would be the group's "final statement" but that did not eventuate.
 They were uncertain of continuing when DeMarco was arrested in September 2014: he pled guilty to gun supply offences and was sentenced to a minimum of six years jail.
 On 5 August 2017 a new line-up of Anderson, Dai Pritchard, Bob Spencer, Mark Evans and John "Watto" Watson was announced.
 In August 2018 a new drummer joined, Jackie Barnes, the son of Australian vocalist, Jimmy Barnes.

 The band toured Europe during March 2020 with Justin Ngariki on drums.
 They released a new album, Outlaws, on Cleopatra Records in that month.
 In May 2020, they were due to tour the US for the first time since 1982, but the tour was deferred due to COVID-19 restrictions.
 Outlaws is a re-recording of the band's debut album, Rose Tattoo, plus three early songs, which did not appear on the 1978 release: "Snow Queen", "Sweet Love (Rock n Roll)" and "Rosetta".
 Anderson provided the reasons behind making the album, "Honouring the past and respecting the future."
 It was recorded at Hercules Studio, Sydney by Mark Opitz and Tim McArtney.
 It was produced by Opitz, and mixed by Opitz, Spencer and McArtney.
 Liner notes were written by the author, Murray Engleheart.

 On 1 September 2020 it was announced through Rose Tattoo's social media that John Meyer, the group's slide guitarist from 1983 to 1985, had died.

 After 16 years of loyal service, Dai Pritchard announced his retirement from Rose Tattoo on 14 April 2021 via Facebook, leaving the band amicably to move into a new career in mental health.

 When the band resumed live performances in 2022, Paul DeMarco was back behind the drums and Mick Arnold had taken over slide guitar duties.

 After 5 years of loyal service Bob Spencer announced his retirement from the band via Facebook on 18 September 2022, and has been replaced by Ronnie Simmons.